 To store data in the Japanese character set using UTF-8 character encoding, ensure that the Oracle database has been created with the AL32UTF8 character set.
 See your Oracle Database Installation Guide for information about creating your database in a character set other than US7ASCII.

 Part III

 SQLPlus Reference

-Part III contains the SQLPlus command reference, and the list of SQLPlus error messages.
+Part III contains the SQLPlus command reference.